Squeeze Me (novel): Part One: Get a Grip

-Diego Beltrán, a refugee from political violence in Honduras, arrives illegally in South Florida on the same night as the Ibis Ball.
-Crossing a railway intersection on his way to work, he notices and picks up a Conch Pearl from the tracks, not knowing it came from a necklace worn by Fitzsimmons.
+Diego Beltrán, a Honduran refugee, arrives illegally in South Florida on the same night as the White Ibis Ball.
+Crossing a railway intersection on his way to work, he notices and picks up a conch pearl from the tracks, not knowing it came from Kiki's necklace.
 During a routine sweep by ICE, he is picked up and the jewel is found in his belongings.

-Under pressure from Riptoad, Crosby shares what little progress their investigation has made, including that Beltrán is being held "on suspicion."
-Riptoad, who like all the Potussies shares the President's rabid xenophobia, ignores Crosby’s warnings that the evidence against Beltrán is tenuous and immediately shares it with the Oval Office.
+Under pressure from Fay, Crosby shares what little progress their investigation has made, including that Beltrán is being held "on suspicion."
+Fay, who like all the Potussies shares the President's xenophobia, ignores Crosby's warnings that the evidence against Beltrán is tenuous and immediately shares it with the Oval Office.

-Fitzsimmons's family reluctantly posts a $100,000 reward for information leading to her whereabouts.
-Seeing the posting, one of the burglars, Uric Burns, strangles his partner to death and calls in an anonymous tip, which leads the Palm Beach police to find Fitzsimmons's body at the construction site.
-Seeing the same posting, Angie quickly realizes what really happened to Fitzsimmons, and she shares it with Crosby, who sets a trap for Burns at the bank where he is supposed to collect the reward money.
+Kiki's family reluctantly posts a $100,000 reward for information leading to her whereabouts.
+Seeing the posting, one of the burglars, Uric Burns, strangles his partner and calls in an anonymous tip, which leads Palm Beach police to find Kiki's body at the construction site.
+Seeing the same posting, Angie quickly realizes what really happened to Kiki and approaches Crosby, who sets a trap for Burns at the bank where he is supposed to collect the reward money.
 Before Burns arrives, however, he is abducted and killed by Teabull, desperate to cover his tracks.

-Angie, Ryskamp, and Crosby are horrified by what happens next: at an impromptu press conference from a Maryland golf course, the President denounces Beltrán as the head of a "horde" of immigrants "invading" the country to assassinate the President’s most loyal supporters, and declares a "crusade" on social media with the slogan "NO MORE DIEGOS!"
+Angie, Ryskamp and Crosby are horrified by what happens next: at an impromptu press conference from a Maryland golf course, the President denounces Beltrán as the head of a "horde" of immigrants "invading" the country and declares a "crusade" on social media with the slogan "NO MORE DIEGOS!"